fantasticfears-stage/fantasticfears.github.io/_posts/2017-08-23-the-surprise-number-in-javascript.md

 Number.isInteger(2**53) // true
 ```

 It works out right.
-So what's the matter?
+But can there be potential issues?

+Yes, it's not _safe_.
-It's not _safe_.
-It's not safe because the number you hold may lose its percision if it's larger.
+It's not safe because the number you hold
+may lose its percision if it's larger than the magical $$2^{53}$$.

 Your user may complain they lose their money when they type a large number.
 `9007199254740992`.
 You may lose your rocket in the sky because its position goes wrong.